aquaskyline/Skyhawk/README.md

 <sup>\*</sup> Each folder contains one or more models.
 Each model contains three files suffixed `data-00000-of-00001`, `index` and `meta`, respectively.
 Only the prefix is needed when using the model with Clairvoyante.
 Using the prefix `learningRate1e-3.epoch999.learningRate1e-4.epoch1499` as an example, it means that the model has trained for 1000 epochs at learning rate 1e<sup>-3</sup>, then another 500 epochs at learning rate 1e<sup>-4</sup>.
 Lambda for L2 regularization was set the same as learning rate.

-* Experiments in issues (#4) show that, using the Novoalign models for BWA alignments will increase the accuracy of Skyhawk.
+* Experiments in issue (#4) show that using the Novoalign models for BWA alignments will increase the accuracy of Skyhawk.

 ***